confluentinc/schema-registry/docs/security.rst

   * Default: "http"
   * Importance: low

-On the client, configure the ``schema.registry.listener`` to match the Schema Registry configured listener.
+On the client, configure the ``schema.registry.listener`` to match the configured Schema Registry listener.

 Additional configurations for HTTPS
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you are using HTTPS, configure the Schema Registry with appropriate SSL configurations to setup the keystore and optionally truststore.
+If you are using HTTPS, configure the Schema Registry with appropriate SSL configurations for the keystore and optionally truststore.
 The truststore is required only when ``ssl.client.auth`` set to true.

 .. sourcecode:: bash